embEDUx/documentation/src/usage/usage.md

 ## Build Instructions
 1. Open **your** User Documentation

 1. Acquire the repository URL for the component you want to build.
-Therefore, see **your** user documentation.

-1. Retrieve the latest repository content.
+1. Make sure you have the latest repository content.
 Run `git clone` for a fresh start or `git pull` for an existing repository

 1. At this point you may re-use an existing branch, work on an existing branch, or create a new branch.
-Further instructions are included on the detailed component sections.
-Run `git checkout ` for the the branch of interest.
-This depends on the *component* and the *platform* you want to build for.
+Now, there are at least these two cases:
+    * Creating a new **new branch**: Run `git checkout < template_branch >`,
+      where < template_branch \>* is the branch you want yours to base on.
+Right away run `git checkout -b < new_branch >` and `git push --set-upstream origin < new_branch \>`.
+Afterwards, the buildserver will watch for changes on the new branch.
+    * Modifying an **existing branch**: simply `git checkout < existing_branch >`

+      When needed, you can find more detailed instructions in the component sections.

 1. **Specify your build.** Since the build specifications are very different for each component, it's necessary to separate the instructions into distinct